riyazahuja/cohesive_galois/README.md

 We work over the ring of dual numbers
 $R := \mathbb{Z}[\varepsilon]/(\varepsilon^2) \;\cong\; \texttt{DualNumber ℤ}$,
-implemented in Mathlib as `DualNumber ℤ`.
-Dual numbers are of the form $a + b\varepsilon$ with $\varepsilon^2 = 0$ and appear both in algebra and in synthetic differential geometry as the first-order infinitesimal thickening of a point. ￼
+implemented in [Mathlib](https://github.com/leanprover-community/mathlib4) as `DualNumber ℤ`.
+Dual numbers are of the form $a + b\varepsilon$ with $\varepsilon^2 = 0$ and appear both in algebra and in synthetic differential geometry as the first-order infinitesimal thickening of a point.

 In the infinitesimal counterexample in the paper, the key object is a non-trivial $\mu_2$–torsor over a nilpotent thickening, obtained by adjoining a square root of $1+\varepsilon$.
 Algebraically, we want to show: